07734willy/PyRepl/README.md

 " This can be changed to the path of the specific executable you wish to have run your code " If you are using virtualenv, you should be fine.
 This is for others who don't use virtual environments let g:pyrepl_interpreter = "python"

+" (Debugging) Changes the location of the logfile produced when the interpreter crashes or " things go "bad" in general.
+Defaults to `logs/debug.log` in the PyRepl project directory let g:pyrepl_logfile = "dir/debug.log"

+" (Debugging) Enables more verbose logging.
+By default, PyRepl only logs the Python traceback " for actual crashes, and very severe issue (omitting any userdata).
+Enabling this in turn " enables more detailed logging, which may contain data about the source code it processes let g:pyrepl_debug = 1
 ```

 **Mappings**